axllent/silverstripe-gfmarkdown/README.md

-# Github Flavoured Markdown for SilverStripe 4
+# Github Flavoured Markdown for Silverstripe

 This module adds a field and a data type that allows for Markdown editing in the CMS using the Github Flavoured Markdown parser [Parsedown](http://parsedown.org/) to render the html.